Are you looking for investors to help you expand your startup? Engaging with Angel investor networks can be a great way to secure funding.

 It’s not just London that boasts an impressive startup scene.
 There are active Angel investor networks supporting young businesses throughout the UK.

-A collaborative Cambridge-based group, this network of Angels invests in innovative startups and mentors the founding teams.
+A collaborative Cambridge-based group, this Angel investor network invests in innovative startups and mentors the founding teams.
 It’s active across the technology, healthcare and life sciences sectors.
 The network invests between £50K and £1M.

 Cambridge Capital Group is an Angel investor network comprised of sophisticated investors, family offices and VCs that has been investing in technology startups across the UK’s ‘Golden Triangle’ (Cambridge, London and Oxford) for more than 15 years.
 Investments typically range between £50K and £1M.

-Dorset Business Angels is an Angel investor network that provides early-stage businesses in South England with equity capital.
-It holds four pitch events per year in February, April, June and October, which take place at the Hallmark Hotel Bournemouth Carlton.
+Dorset Business Angels provides early-stage businesses in South England with equity capital.
+It holds four pitch events per year in February, April, June and October at the Hallmark Hotel Bournemouth Carlton.
 The network invests between £5K and £500K.

-Housed at the University of Warwick, the Minerva Angel investor network was established in 1994 to provide investment to emerging technology startups.
-The typical investment amount is between £25K and £500K, and Minerva invests both in Midlands companies and further afield.
+Housed at the University of Warwick, the Minerva Angel investor network was established in 1994 to provide investment to emerging technology startups in the Midlands and further afield.
+The typical investment amount is between £25K and £500K.

 The FSE Group is a network of Angel investors that provides funding and support services for startups and SMEs across Southeast England.
 It offers equity funding between £50K and £2M, as well as debt funding between £25K and £1M.

 Many Angel investors are increasingly focused on supporting startups that are helping the green economy to grow and thrive.
-Here’s a list of some sustainable angel investment networks.
+Here’s a list of sustainable Angel investment networks active in the UK.

 Green Angel Syndicate positions itself as the first Angel investor network in the UK to specialise in making investments that benefit the green economy.
 It typically invests between £250K and £500K and can act as lead investor or in a supporting role in a larger group.